 To specify the quality of images, choose one of the following options:

 - Low - Recommended for bandwidth-constrained networks where visual quality can be sacrificed for interactivity

 - Medium - Offers the best performance and bandwidth efficiency in most use cases

 - High - Recommended if you require visually lossless image quality

-- Always lossless - In cases where preserving image data is vital (for example, when displaying X-ray images where no loss of quality is acceptable), select Always lossless to ensure lossy data is never sent to the user device.
+- Always lossless - When preserving image data is vital, select Always lossless to ensure lossy data is never sent to the user device.
+For example, when displaying X-ray images where no loss of quality is acceptable.